mcandre/vagrant-void-rust/README.md

 # WARNING

-Rustup does not yet offer a port for DragonflyBSD, so Rust nightly is difficult to setup on these hosts.
+Rustup does not yet offer a port for musl/Linux, so Rust nightly is difficult to setup on these hosts.

 # VAGRANT CLOUD